conradakunga/Blog/_posts/2025-07-24-displaying-user-friendly-timespans-in-csharp-net.md

 This means that there is a complete minute (`60`/`60`), and 0.833 of a minute (`5`/`60`)

-We can also display it in seconds, using the [TotalSeconds](https://learn.microsoft.com/en-us/dotnet/api/system.timespan.totalminutes?view=net-9.0) property like this:
+We can also display it in **seconds**, using the [TotalSeconds](https://learn.microsoft.com/en-us/dotnet/api/system.timespan.totalminutes?view=net-9.0) property like this:

 ```plaintext
 Console.WriteLine(diff.TotalSeconds);